 Somewhere I Have Never Travelled Gladly Beyond By E.E.
 Cummings

 in your most frail gesture are things which enclose me,

 This poem is the one that did it!
-I read this along with my class, in seventh grade and was forever inspired.
-The way Cummings uses words to create this picture of love and roses.
-The way he...
+I read this along with my class, in seventh grade, and was forever inspired by the way Cummings uses words to create this picture of love and roses.
+He uses...

 I Do Not Love You Except Because I Love You By Pablo Neruda